 Mr. Genender is a seasoned trial lawyer, with an established track record of courtroom experience representing plaintiffs, defendants, debtors and creditors.
 Some of his recent notable trial, courtroom and arbitration experience includes:

-- Serving as lead trial counsel for a former CFO and minority shareholder as plaintiff in Texas state court litigation involving direct claims for breach of contract against a Texas-based oil and gas company and its parent corporation, as well as defending counterclaims for breach of fiduciary duty and fraud against client.
-Following six-week jury trial, secured a $10 million-plus verdict and a final judgment in client’s favor on all claims and which defeated all counterclaims.
-This jury verdict was recognized by Texas Lawyer in its “Texas Verdicts Hall of Fame” and was the second largest contract verdict in Texas in 2011.
+- Serving as lead trial counsel for a former CFO and minority shareholder as plaintiff in Texas state court litigation involving direct claims for breach of contract against a Texas-based oil and gas company and its parent corporation, as well as defending counterclaims for breach of fiduciary duty and fraud against our client.
+Following a six-week jury trial, secured a $10 million-plus verdict and a final judgment in his client’s favor on all claims and which defeated all counterclaims.
+This jury verdict was recognized in 2011 by Texas Lawyer in its “Texas Verdicts Hall of Fame” and was the second largest contract verdict in Texas in 2011.

 - Winning a complete defense jury verdict for the nation’s largest bakery in a putative antitrust price-fixing class action involving the Texas bread industry for the years 1977-1993, in which a 52,000-member class sought $1 billion in damages.
 The verdict of no liability was later upheld on appeal.